 Just say no to summer vacations

 People often go away for a week or more during the summer.
-Granted, sellers and agents really trying to sell their houses probably won't disappear on a vacation during the busiest time to buy a house.
-Your real estate agent likely won't disappear on you either.
-But then, again, you never know, and this is a time when people aren't just going on vacations, but attending weddings and graduations.
-If you're debating between summer home buying and doing your most serious searching for a house or condo in the fall, the busy nature of the season might be a good reason to hold off.
-After all, you might want to take a vacation, too.
+Granted, sellers and agents really trying to sell houses probably won't disappear on a vacation if activity levels are busy, and your real estate agent likely won't vanish on you either.
+But then, this is a time of year when people aren't just going on vacations, but traveling for things like weddings and graduations.

 But, look, it isn't all bad in the summer real estate market.
 Let's cover a few of the positives.